Gerard Floriano

 About

-GERARD FLORIANO is an accomplished conductor whose passions include conducting orchestral, operatic, and choral repertoire.
-Maestro Floriano maintains a busy schedule as artistic director, music director, music educator, and guest conductor having led concerts throughout Europe and the United States.
-He is the visionary force and Artistic Director of Finger Lakes Opera.
-Now in its eleventh season, FLO is the premier summer opera experience for audiences in western New York and the Finger Lakes region of New York State.
+As Distinguished Professor of Conducting and Ensembles in the School of the Performing Arts at SUNY Geneseo, Floriano serves as Music Director/Conductor of the Geneseo Symphony Orchestra and Director of Choral Activities/Conductor of the Geneseo Chamber Singers.
+Additionally, Maestro Floriano served as the founding Artistic Director and visionary force of Finger Lakes Opera.
+Under his artistic leadership, Finger Lakes Opera garnered the enviable reputation as the premier summer opera experience for audiences in upstate New York.
 Floriano has been described by the Rochester Democrat and Chronicle as “nothing less than a virtuosic conductor” who leads his orchestra “with color, precision and a welcome degree of sweep.”
-FLO’s production of L’elisir d’amore garnered this acclaim from Rochester City Newspaper, “…Musical director and Finger Lakes Opera artistic director Gerard Floriano paced the whole show to perfection, and the orchestra had every Donizettian detail in place.”
+FLO’s production of L’elisir d’amore by Donizetti garnered this acclaim from Rochester City Newspaper, “…Musical director and Finger Lakes Opera artistic director Gerard Floriano paced the whole show to perfection, and the orchestra had every Donizettian detail in place.”
+Additionally, FLO’s recent production of Verdi’s Aida under Floriano’s leadership was named the “2023 Best Professional Opera Production” by Broadway World magazine.

 Nothing less than a virtuosic conductor who leads his orchestra “with color, precision and a welcome degree of sweep.